Rigidity on Quantum Symmetry for a Certain Class of Graph C*-algebras: Introduction

 \section{Introduction}

-In 1980, Cuntz and Krieger studied a family of $C^{*}$-algebras called Cuntz-Krieger algebras which were a rich supplier of examples for operator algebraists \cite{CK}.
-It can be treated as a generalized version of Cuntz algebra which was discovered due to Cuntz \cite{Cuntz} considered as the first explicit example of separable, simple, infinite $C^{*}$ algebra.
-Graph $C^*$-algebra, a generalization of Cuntz-Krieger algebra, is a universal $C^*$-algebra generated by some orthogonal projections and partial isometries coming from a given directed graph.
+In 1980, Cuntz and Krieger studied a family of $C^{*}$-algebras called Cuntz-Krieger algebras which are a rich supplier of examples for operator algebraists (refer to \cite{CK}).
+It can be treated as a generalized version of the Cuntz algebra which was discovered by Cuntz in \cite{Cuntz} considered as the first explicit example of a separable, simple, infinite $C^{*}$-algebra.
+A Graph $C^*$-algebra, a generalization of a Cuntz-Krieger algebra, is a universal $C^*$-algebra generated by some orthogonal projections and partial isometries coming from a given directed graph.
 We can capture a large class of examples of $C^*$-algebra as a graph $C^*$-algebra including matrix algebras, Toeplitz algebra, quantum spheres (odd and even), quantum projective space etc. More interestingly, some operator algebraic properties of $C^*$-algebras can be recovered from the underlying graph and vice-versa.
-For instance, a graph $C^*$-algebra is unital (AF algebra) iff the underlying graph has only finitely many vertices (contains no cycle) (\cite{Kumjian}).
-It should be mentioned that a graph $C^*$-algebra can be considered as Cuntz-Krieger algebra if the underlying finite graph is highly connected (i.e. graph without sink).\\
+For instance, a graph $C^*$-algebra is unital (AF algebra) iff the underlying graph has only finitely many vertices (contains no cycle) (consult \cite{Kumjian}).
+It should be mentioned that a graph $C^*$-algebra can be considered as a Cuntz-Krieger algebra if the underlying finite graph is highly connected (i.e. graph without sink).\\